srepetsk/gw-style/_pages/new-stories.md

 <em>(Image: AP Photo/Person Smith/Facebook)</em>

+&nbsp;

-If there is no agency, leave it out, just give the name of the photographer and where you got it: <em>(Image: Bob Example/Twitter)</em>
+If there is no agency just give the name of the photographer and where you got it: <em>(Image: Bob Example/Twitter)</em>

-It the person sharing the photo uses an obvious fake name, use their handle instead: <em>(Image: @BestExampleGuy/Twitter)</em>
+If the person sharing the photo uses an obvious fake name, use their handle instead: <em>(Image: @BestExampleGuy/Twitter)</em>

 &nbsp;